-Some sources claim that in addittion to being good for your heart, cycling can also improve other areas of your helath - are they right?
+Some websites and magazine articles claim that in addittion to being good for your heart and having mental health benefits, cycling also provides other health benefits - are they right?

 One of the main reasons non cyclists site for not cycling is a fear of being knocked off by motorists.
 Many websites dismiss this - should they?